Tic Disorders: Symptoms, Types, and Treatment

 Provisional Tic Disorder: Understanding Transient Tics

-A provisional tic disorder is a condition that triggers tics like quick movements or sounds that people can't control, and these tics stay for less than a year.
-These tics can include facial blinking, twitches, or throat clearing in childhood.
-This is called "Provisional" because these tics are short-term and often can go away on their own, and do not last for more than a year.
-Provisional tics can be managed with awareness, and regular support can help children cope and feel more confident.
+A provisional tic disorder is a condition that triggers tics like quick movements or sounds that people can't control and these tics stay for less than a year.
+These tics can include facial blinking, twitches or throat clearing in childhood.
+This is called "Provisional" because these tics are short-term and often can go away on their own and don't last for more than a year.
+Provisional tics can be managed with awareness and regular support can help children cope and feel more confident.

 Causes of Tic Disorders